albanribet/albanribet/README.md

 ### I'm Alban!

 ## 🌱 About me
 I'm doing a Bachelor's degree in computer science and marketing at the University of Otago.
-My interests are coding, TTRPGs, and games.
+My interests are coding, TTRPGs, and video games.

 ## 🎓 Goals
 To become a software developer and not be homeless 🫡